I suffer from morning anxiety.

 My relationship with anxiety is complicated.
 I choose not to take medication (although I believe that other people should always do what is best for them!) and for the most part, that works for me.

-It just takes a lot of work and maintenance and sometimes I get busy or I don’t think it’s that bad and suddenly I’m hiding under the covers shaking and dreading the entire day.
+It just takes a lot of work and maintenance and constantly staying on top of my anxiety/stress levels and sometimes I get busy or I don’t think it’s that bad and suddenly I’m hiding under the covers shaking and dreading the entire day.

 Let me tell you how I fixed it.